OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 ![Jenkins Windows Installer](win-install-2.png "width=500")

-You are now prompted to select the user that runs the Windows service.
+You are now prompted to define the user that runs the Windows service.
 Enter the credentials for the user you created earlier and click the **Test Credentials** button.
 Once the test passes, click the **Next** button:

 ![Jenkins Windows Installer](win-install-3.png "width=500")